wware/gitbox/README.md

 * A Raspberry Pi model B+
 * 128 GB USB stick for $28 - http://www.amazon.com/SanDisk-Ultra-128GB-Flash-SDCZ43-128G-G46/dp/B00YFI1EBC
 * A 16x2 LCD display for showing the IP address
-* A backup battery, MOSFET, boost converter, and Arduino Pico (or equivalent)
+* A backup battery circuit for graceful shutdown of the RPi
 * Maybe a nice case? http://www.adafruit.com/products/1985

-The backup battery, MOSFET, boost converter and Arduino have the job of detecting that the power cord has been pulled, supplying auxiliary power, telling the RPi to shut down, detecting when shutdown has finished, and switching off the auxiliary power.
-There should be a LED that stays lit until the power is really off, maybe the RPi has one of its own.
+The backup battery circuit has the job of detecting that the power cord has been pulled, telling the RPi to shut down, and supplying auxiliary power until shutdown is finished.

 ![Shutdown circuit schematic](https://raw.githubusercontent.com/wware/gitbox/master/RPiPowerDown2.png)